CityofToronto/bdit_volumes/README.md

 3. **Turning Movement Counts (TMCs):** Volumes can be inferred using manual turning movement counts, although these typically do not cover a full 24-hour period and may have significant gaps given the manual nature of these counts.

+### 2.2 Scope
-The purpose of this project is to leverage existing count data to develop a model that can produce volume estimates at specific locations at specific times, and is sensitive to time-of-day, day-of-week and seasonality effects, as well as long-term trends.
+The purpose of this project is to leverage existing count data to develop a model that can produce volume estimates at specific locations in the City of Toronto at specific times, and is sensitive to time-of-day, day-of-week and seasonality effects, as well as long-term trends.
 These estimates will facilitate the development of volume-weighted congestion performance metrics, as well as allow the Team to produce detailed volume profiles that can feed into congestion reporting tools and AADT summaries.

-## 3. Scope

--

-## 4. Project Tasks
+## 3. Project Tasks
 **1. Map Source Geometries to Toronto Centreline:** Link Artery Codes used in the City's FLOW database to the City's Centreline shapefile, with additional descriptive fields (e.g. directionality) as necessary.

 **2. Definition of Corridors:** Develop reproducible process for aggregating relevant centreline segments into corridors